facundoolano/rpg-cli/README.md

         escape      1000g

         funds: 275g
     ~ $ rpg buy potion
-    ~ $ rpg
-        hero[3]@home
-        hp:[xxxxxxxxxx] 37/37
-        xp:[xx--------] 19/155
-        att:13   def:0   spd:7
-        equip:{}
-        item:{potion[1]x1}
-        75g
+       -200g +potionx1

 The shortcut `rpg b p` would also work above.
-The item can then be used as `rpg use potion`.
+An item can be described with the `stat` subcommand and used with `use`:

-Some directories have hidden treasure chests that you can find with `rpg ls`:
+    ~ $ rpg stat potion
+    potion[1]: restores 25hp

-    ~ $ rpg ls
+    ~ $ rpg use potion
-    📦  +potionx2
+     warrior[3][xxxx] +25hp potion

+### Quests and late game

 The `rpg todo` command will display a list of quest for your hero:

     ~ $ rpg todo
       □ buy a sword
-      □ use a potion
+      ✔ use a potion
-      □ reach level 2
+      ✔ reach level 2
       ✔ win a battle

 Each time you complete an item on the list, you will receive a reward.
 The quests renew as your level raises, so be sure to check often!

-The further from home you move the hero, the tougher the enemies will get.
-If you go to far or too long without restoring your health, your hero is likely to die in battle, causing the game to restart at the home directory.

-    ~ $ rpg cd ~/dev/facundoolano/rpg-cli/target/debug/examples/
-         orc[1][xxxx]@~/dev/facundoolano/rpg-cli
-        hero[1][x---] -20hp critical!
-        hero[1][x---]  got burned 🔥
-         orc[1][xxx-] -9hp
-        hero[1][x---] -1hp 🔥
-        hero[1][----] -16hp
-        hero[1][----] 💀

-Death is permanent: you can't save your progress and reload after dying, but if you take your new hero to the location of the previous one's death, you can recover gold, items and equipment:

-    ~ $ rpg cd - && rpg ls
-    🪦 +potionx1 +75g
+The game difficulty increases as you go deeper in the dungeon; to raise your level, encounter the tougher enemies, find the rarest items and complete all the quests, it's necessary to go as far as possible from the `$HOME` directory.
+One option to ease the gameplay is to [use a shell function](https://github.com/facundoolano/rpg-cli/blob/main/shell/README.md#arbitrary-dungeon-levels) that creates directories "on-demand".

 Try `rpg --help` for more options and check the [shell integration guide](shell/README.md) for ideas to adapt the game to your preferences.